MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-message-extension.md

 * Message extensions in Outlook are limited to the mail [*compose* context](/microsoftteams/platform/resources/schema/manifest-schema#composeextensions).
 Even if your Teams message extension includes `commandBox` as a *context* in its manifest, the current preview is limited to the mail composition (`compose`) option.
 Invoking a message extension from the global Outlook *Search* box isn't supported.
 * [Action-based message extension](/microsoftteams/platform/messaging-extensions/how-to/action-commands/define-action-command?tabs=AS) commands aren't supported in Outlook.
 If your app has both search- and action-based commands, it will surface in Outlook, but the action menu won't be available.
 * Insertion of more than five [Adaptive Cards](/microsoftteams/platform/task-modules-and-cards/cards/design-effective-cards?tabs=design) in an email isn't supported; Adaptive Cards v1.4 and later aren't supported.
 * [Card actions](/microsoftteams/platform/task-modules-and-cards/cards/cards-actions?tabs=json) of type `messageBack`, `imBack`, `invoke`, and `signin` aren't supported for inserted cards.
-Support is limited to `openURL`: when selected, the user will be redirected to the specified URL in a new tab.
+Support is limited to `openURL`: when selected, the user is redirected to the specified URL in a new tab.

 Use the [Microsoft Teams developer community channels](/microsoftteams/platform/feedback) to report issues and provide feedback.